Maintenance Events

 - Maintenance no longer needed

 Note: Cancelled events remain in history but are not executed.
+A cancelled occurrence of a recurring maintenance is never regenerated.

 Deleting Events